Your whole bee year comes down to this: getting the bees through the winter.

 the colony must be kept dry

-the colony must have some ventilation to prevent condensation dripping down onto the cluster
+the colony must have some ventilation/insulation to prevent condensation forming on a cold inner cover and dripping down onto the cluster

 the colony must be out of or protected from wind, which strips warmth out of the cluster